Keldan-Rafuse/Keldan-Rafuse/README.md

 - 📫 Some frameworks I am also learning to use are Tailwind, React, Boostrap, SASS, and Redux (TypeSript & JavaScript)

 # About Me
-I am currently learning Front-End Developer and I am certified in Responsive Web Design, and JavaScript Algorithms and Data Structures.
+I am currently learning Front-End Development and I am certified with over 300 hours in each Responsive Web Design, and JavaScript Algorithms and Data Structures.